mitranim/prax/docs/html/api/app.md

 maintains state, interacts with the impure world, and reacts to external stimuli, spinning its inner pure-functional gears.

-An `App` is a mutable reference to a succession of immutable states.
-It allows you to define the application as a pure function of state.
+An `App` is a mutable reference to a linear timeline of immutable states.
+It allows you to define most parts of the application as pure functions of data.

 [TODO] explain the event queue.